- Download our Moving to Vienna Guide (PDF)

 Expats moving to Vienna with children will need to make a few important decisions, specifically whether to send their children to an international school or to a public bilingual school.
 Primary factors to consider are the cost of school fees and the curriculum taught, as well as the location of the school.

 As there are many schooling options in Vienna, it is important to know what is available in order to make an informed decision.

 Public schools in Vienna

 Education in Austria is compulsory between the ages of six and 15.
 Schooling is separated into four years of Volksschule (primary school), and eight years of Gymnasium (secondary school).
 The latter is further divided into lower secondary school (four years) and upper secondary school, with vocational or academic training being offered for the final four years.

-Registration takes place in March, and most schools have an open house (Schnuppertag) in February, which is when parents can speak to teachers and directors.
+Registration takes place in March.
+Most schools have an open house (Schnuppertag) in February, which is when parents can speak to teachers and directors.
 Children are not zoned according to where they live – they can attend school anywhere in the city subject to acceptance.

 Due to a significant language barrier, standard public schools are not a feasible option for most expats who only plan on spending a short time in the city, but bilingual schools are a good alternative.
 At Viennese bilingual schools, students are taught in both German and English.
 These are effectively public schools, so fees are low or non-existent.

 International schools in Vienna

 There are several international schools in Vienna where students are taught in English.
 They are highly regarded but incredibly expensive.
 The benefit of attending an international school is that it allows students to continue studying in their home curriculum, and children as well as parents can mix with fellow expat families.